theNewDynamic/oregonsadventurecoast.com/content/sitepages/new-regular page-1.md

 ## Participating Lodging Properties

-Book your stay at one of these participating lodging properties and when you check-in, you'll get your **FREE Fall Pass Savings Card**!
+Stay at one of these participating lodging properties and when you check-in, you'll get your **FREE Fall Pass Savings Card**!
 It's that easy!

 {{< columns number="2" >}}**Bay Point Landing**<br>92443 Cape Arago Hwy<br>Charleston, OR 97420<br>541-351-9160 \| <a href="http://www.baypointlanding.com/" target="_blank" rel="noopener"><strong>Website</strong></a>